yamadharma/blog/content/en/post/2021/2021-09-18-ceur-ws-conference-repository.md

     -   Therefore, for papers written in a language different than English, we require that you provide an English translation of the paper titles in the index file and additional English abstracts in the papers.
     -   This is not just to be able to verify the scientific character of a paper, but also to make the content of these papers accessible to the international scientific community.
     -   An English abstract and title allows any scientist to decide whether the contribution of a paper is relevant to his or her research.

+## <span class="section-num">3</span> Conference Compliance Checklist {#conference-compliance-checklist}

+-   [ ] Is this WS located to the well-known conference?
+-   [ ] What about the PC?
+Are there different names and people with a good dblp footprint?
+-   [ ] Editors and author footprint also high?